Axlotos/Random-Little-Projects/hyprlandCloseMenu/README.md

-cmake -B build # this makes a folder called build and makes it ready for the build cmake --build build # this actually builds it and puts it in the build folder sudo cmake --install build # this takes the build folder and installs it sudo ldconfig # this restarts all of your libraries to activate SDL
+cmake -B build # this makes a folder called build and makes it ready for the build cmake --build build # this actually builds it and puts it in the build folder sudo cmake --install build # this takes the build folder and installs it sudo ldconfig # this restarts all of your libraries which activates SDL
 ```

+Okay now do the command again.
+Once it works you can delete the SDL folder.

 ## Setup

-Copy the compiled binary to /usr/bin (you will need to sudo cp it)
+Copy the compiled binary to /usr/bin (you will need to sudo cp it).
-Then open up ~/.config/hypr/hyprland.lua (this is on the new versions of Hyprland so if you don't have hyprland.lua then uhh idk)
+Then open up ~/.config/hypr/hyprland.lua (this is on the new versions of Hyprland so if you don't have hyprland.lua then uhh idk).
 Go to the section that has a bunch of functions that set up your keybindings.

 Mine looks like